 The 17th Street project on Monday’s RDC agenda—from Monroe Street to Grant Street—reflects the only gap for a multimodal path along 17th, Kopper told the RDC on Monday.

 Kopper said, “This is actually the gap on 17th Street.”
 To the east of the project, Kopper said, there’s a multi-use path on the north side of 17th Street all the way to Eagleson Avenue (formerly Jordan Avenue).
 On the west, Kopper said, the path on the north side of 17th Street extends past the roundabout, to Vernal Pike, well outside of the city limits.

 RDC members Deborah Myerson and Deborah Hutton wanted to know if the 17th Street project includes any kind of direct connection to Tri-North Middle School.
 The school is just southeast of the roundabout that connects Monroe Street, Arlington Road, and 17th Street.

 Kopper indicated there is not any work on school property included in the project.

-Meyerson told Kopper what prompted her question is traffic congestion around the school.
-Meyerson said, “I’ve been through there on Monroe Street at dismissal time.
+Myerson told Kopper what prompted her question is traffic congestion around the school.
+Myerson said, “I’ve been through there on Monroe Street at dismissal time.
 It’s just a total nightmare, in terms of car traffic… parents picking up their kids.”